 freshly cracked black pepper to taste

 While the pasta is cooking, heat a Dutch oven over high heat.
-Once heated, add spicy Italian sausage and break up the meat into small chunks.
-Occasionally stir until cooked, turn off the heat, and remove cooked sausage to a heat safe bowl while keeping the grease from the meat in the Dutch oven.
+Once heated, add the spicy Italian sausage and break up the meat into small chunks.
+Stir occasionally until cooked, then turn off the heat and transfer the sausage to a heat-safe bowl, leaving the rendered fat in the Dutch oven.

-Return the Dutch oven to the stove top over high heat and add two teaspoons of olive oil.
+Return the Dutch oven to the stovetop over high heat and add two teaspoons of olive oil.
 Once the oil is heated, add minced garlic and lemon zest.
-Sauté for a second, add cooked pasta, and reduce the heat to medium-high.
-Sauté and mix to evenly coat the oil, garlic, and zest with pasta.
+Sauté briefly, then add the cooked pasta and reduce the heat to medium-high.
+Toss to evenly coat the pasta in the oil, garlic, and zest.

 Add grated cheese and lower the heat to medium.
-Stir and coat the pasta evenly with the cheese.
-Add wine and stir.
-Add the remaining one tablespoon of olive oil and cooked sausage.
-Stir and mix.
-Add tomato, and stir and mix.
-Once the tomatoes become slightly tender, taste.
+Stir until the pasta is evenly coated.
+Add the wine and stir.
+Add the remaining one tablespoon of olive oil and the cooked sausage.
+Stir to combine.
+Add the diced tomato and continue to stir.
+Once the tomatoes are slightly tender, taste.
 Add small pinches of sea salt and freshly cracked pepper to your taste.
 Remove from the heat and serve.

 Comments